greg65236592/naughty-downloader/README.md

 ```bash
 naughty-downloader "${the_file_url}"
 ```
+you should find the `output` folder just at where you execute the command

 ## Limitations
 You `won't` be able to download any file that requires access authentication, e.g. header/cookie/credential...etc